 FIRST LUTHERAN RESTORATION PROJECT

-If you would like to support our effort to preserve our historic building located on Washington Park and the Bell Connector line you can click on our paypal link located on our donation Page.
-Thank you in advance for your support!
+If you would like to support the effort to preserve FLC's historic building located on Washington Park you can click on our paypal link located on our donation page.